 The picture painted above might seem deterministic: the brain is changed by trauma and those changes persist.
 The evidence for neuroplasticity -- the brain's capacity for structural and functional reorganisation throughout life -- offers a more hopeful account.

 Several intervention studies have found measurable neurobiological changes accompanying clinical improvement.
-A 2002 study by Mark Schwartz and colleagues found that successful trauma-focused therapy increased medial prefrontal cortex activity and reduced amygdala reactivity in PTSD patients, reversing some of the functional changes associated with the disorder.
+A 2002 study by Schwartz and colleagues found that successful trauma-focused therapy increased medial prefrontal cortex activity and reduced amygdala reactivity in PTSD patients, reversing some of the functional changes associated with the disorder.
 Hippocampal volume, reduced by trauma and chronic stress, shows recovery with antidepressant treatment (which stimulates hippocampal neurogenesis), with sustained aerobic exercise (also a strong stimulant of hippocampal neurogenesis), and with certain forms of psychotherapy.

 Somatic Approaches and the Limits of Talking